avuzikov/capstone_frontend/README.md

   }
   ```
 - Authorization: Requires JWT token in a cookie with role "hiring-manager".

+## Additional Required API Endpoints

+1. GET /api/job/manager
+   - Description: Retrieve jobs created by the current manager
+   - Request:
+     - Query Parameters:
+       - `page` (optional): Page number for pagination
+       - `items` (optional): Number of items per page
+     - Headers:
+       - Authorization: JWT token
+   - Response:
+     ```json
+     {
+       "total": 100,
+       "page": 1,
+       "items": 20,
+       "jobs": [
+         {
+           "id": "int",
+           "listingTitle": "string",
+           "dateListed": "timestamp",
+           "listingStatus": "string",
+           "applicantCount": "int"
+         }
+       ]
+     }
+     ```
+   - Explanation: This endpoint is needed because the existing `/api/job/page` endpoint doesn't provide a way to filter jobs by the creator.
+It also includes an applicant count, which is useful for the manager dashboard.

+2. GET /api/application/job/{jobId}
+   - Description: Retrieve applications for a specific job
+   - Request:
+     - Path Parameters:
+       - `jobId` (required): The ID of the job
+     - Query Parameters:
+       - `page` (optional): Page number for pagination
+       - `items` (optional): Number of items per page
+     - Headers:
+       - Authorization: JWT token
+   - Response:
+     ```json
+     {
+       "total": 50,
+       "page": 1,
+       "items": 20,
+       "applications": [
+         {
+           "id": "int",
+           "userId": "int",
+           "dateApplied": "timestamp",
+           "applicationStatus": "string",
+           "applicantName": "string"
+         }
+       ]
+     }
+     ```
+   - Explanation: This endpoint is necessary because there's no existing API to list applicants for a specific job.
+The current `/api/application/{id}` endpoint only retrieves a single application by its ID, which is not sufficient for displaying all applicants for a job on the JobManagementPage.

+3. GET /api/user/manager/{id}
+   - Description: Retrieve public profile information for a manager
+   - Request:
+     - Path Parameters:
+       - `id` (required): The ID of the manager
+   - Response:
+     ```json
+     {
+       "id": "int",
+       "fullName": "string",
+       "department": "string",
+       "jobTitle": "string",
+       "publicContactInfo": "string"
+     }
+     ```
+   - Explanation: While the existing `/users/{id}` endpoint can retrieve user details, it may contain sensitive information not suitable for public viewing.
+This new endpoint provides a way to fetch only the public information about a manager, which is necessary for the unprotected ManagerProfilePage.

 #### DELETE /api/application/{id}
 - Description: Delete a job application